 3. Consider redecorating.

 If you have a dust mite allergy, your carpet and furniture could be aggravating the problem.
 Tuck recommends switching from carpeting to tile, linoleum or hardwood flooring and swapping out cloth furniture for leather.
 If a whole-house renovation isn’t in the budget, Tuck says your bedroom is the first place you should either do some massive carpet cleaning or ditch the carpet.
 “That’s the room that I ask patients to try to focus on since it’s the place in your home where you spend the most time,” she says.

 4. Check for leaks.

 Water leaks are a potential source of mold and mildew, and you probably don’t check for them frequently enough.
 At least twice a year, make sure to inspect the water hookup to your refrigerator and under your kitchen sink.
 “Most people don’t think about those pipes because they don’t see them very often,” says Tuck, “but if you spot a leak when it’s small, you can prevent a potential mold or mildew problem before it happens.”
 The twice-a-year rule also applies for the plumbing in your bathroom.
-If you’ve checked for leaks and still suspect mildew, call a plumber to check the venting.
+If you’ve checked for leaks and still suspect mildew, call plumbing experts to check the venting.